ezzatron/mysql-ad-hoc/README.md

 does not exist, a new one will be created. `[path]` defaults to the current working directory.

+The server will run until control-c is pressed (SIGINT).
 To connect to the server, use the socket file at `[path]/mysql.sock`:

     mysql --socket=mysql.sock

+The server will also shut down automatically when the parent process exits, making it extremely suitable for execution from within another application.

 ## Features